wuyang1002431655/tango_with_django_19/manuscript/chapter7-forms.md

 {lang="python",linenos=off}
 	from rango.forms import CategoryForm

+	...

 	def add_category(request):
 	    # A HTTP POST?
 	    if request.method == 'POST':
 	        form = CategoryForm(request.POST)
 	        # Have we been provided with a valid form?
 	        if form.is_valid():
 	            # Save the new category to the database.
 	            form.save(commit=True)

-	            # Now call the index() view.
+	            # Now that the category is saved
+	            # We could give a confirmation message
+	            # But instead since the most recent catergory added is on the index page
-	            # The user will be shown the homepage.
+	            # Then we can direct the user back to the index page.
 	            return index(request)
 	        else:
 	            # The supplied form contained errors - just print them to the terminal.
-	            print form.errors
+	            print(form.errors)
 	    else:
 	        # If the request was not a POST, display the form to enter details.
 	        form = CategoryForm()

-	    # Bad form (or form details), no form supplied...
+	    # Will handle the bad form (or form details), new form or no form supplied cases.
 	    # Render the form with error messages (if any).
 	    return render(request, 'rango/add_category.html', {'form': form})